meri-c/my_code_exampl/Code-Exmpl-Front/src/angular/readme.md

 Main - Stepper
 Basic methods for initing, step forward\back, and finish.

+### StepTab
-###StepTab - usual stepper.
+usual stepper.
 Include all the elements with class 'tab'
+### BigTab
-###BigTab - stepper for sub-pages.
+stepper for sub-pages.
 All elements with class 'big-tab'